lawrennd/old_talks/_data-science/includes/happenstance-data.md

 Peter has been able to calibrate the Zoe map of Covid-19 prevalence, allowing nowcasting of the disease that was validated by the production of ONS surveys.
-These enriched surveys can already be done without innovation to our underlying mathematical }
+These enriched surveys can already be done without innovation to our underlying mathematical

+[^elections]: Although despite conventional wisdom it appears that election polls haven't got worse over recent years, see @Will-election18.
+}

-\notes{So the statistical methodologies remain the gold-standard by which these new methodologies should be judged.
+\notes{Classical statistical methodologies remain the gold-standard by which these new methodologies should be judged.
 The situation reminds me somewhat of the challenges Xerox faced with the advent of the computer revolution.
 With great prescience, Xerox realized that the